anturiam1/bellabeat-user-activity-analysis/README.md

-# Bellabeat User Activity Analysis
+# Fitness Tracking Data Analysis for Bellabeat's Marketing Strategy

-Project Highlights
+## Project Highlights

-Performed exploratory analysis of smart device usage data using SQL (BigQuery) and R (tidyverse)
+- Performed exploratory analysis of smart device usage data using **SQL (BigQuery)** and **R (tidyverse)**

-Identified behavioral patterns in daily activity, sedentary time, hourly trends, and sleep duration
+- Identified behavioral patterns in daily activity, sedentary time, hourly trends, and sleep duration

-Found that most users exhibit predominantly light activity levels and structured weekday behavior patterns
+- Found that most users exhibit predominantly light activity levels and structured weekday behavior patterns

-Generated business-oriented recommendations to support personalization strategies and user engagement initiatives
+- Generated business-oriented recommendations to support personalization strategies and user engagement initiatives

 This project demonstrates the ability to transform raw data into structured insights aligned with business decision-making.

+---

+## Business Context

-Business ContextBellabeat is a wellness technology company focused on smart devices designed to support women's health.
+Bellabeat is a wellness technology company focused on smart devices designed to support women's health.

-This project analyzes smart device usage data to identify behavior patterns that can support product and marketing decisions for the Bellabeat Time smartwatch.
+This project analyzes smart device usage data to identify behavioral patterns that could support product strategy and marketing decisions for the Bellabeat Time smartwatch.

+---

-Objective
+## Objective

 The objective of this analysis is to identify patterns in:

-daily activity levels
+- Daily activity levels

-sedentary behavior
+- Sedentary behavior

-hourly activity trends
+- Hourly activity trends

-relationship between physical activity and sleep duration
+- Relationship between physical activity and sleep duration

 The goal is to generate insights that can support business decision-making.

-Data Source

-Dataset: Fitbit Fitness Tracker Data
-Source: Kaggle
-Author: Mobius
-Users: 35
-Year: 2016

-This dataset is suitable for exploratory analysis but has limitations related to sample size and data recency.

-Tools Used

-SQL (BigQuery)

-R (ggplot2)

-Spreadsheets

-Process

-The analysis followed these steps:

-Data cleaning and validation

-Duplicate removal and null checks

-Data integration using SQL

-Exploratory data analysis

-Data visualization

-Business-oriented interpretation of results

-Key Findings

-Daily activity
-A significant number of days are classified as sedentary, although moderate and active levels combined exceed sedentary time.

-Activity intensity
-Most of the movement corresponds to light activity, with limited time spent in intense physical activity.

-Temporal patterns
+---

+## Data Source

+**Dataset:** Fitbit Fitness Tracker Data
+**Source:** Kaggle
+**Author:** Mobius
+**Users:** 35
+**Year:** 2016

+This dataset is suitable for exploratory analysis but has limitations related to:

+- Sample size
+- Data recency
+- Lack of demographic variables

+---

+## Tools Used

+- **SQL (BigQuery)** – data cleaning and transformation
+- **R (tidyverse, ggplot2)** – data visualization
+- **Spreadsheets** – initial inspection and validation

+---

+## Project Structure

+Fitness Tracking Data Analysis for Bellabeat's Marketing Strategy/ ├── data/
+├── sql_queries/
+├── r_scripts/
+├── images/
+├── reports/
+└── README.md

+## Process

+1. Data cleaning and validation
+2. Duplicate removal and null checks
+3. Data transformation using SQL
+4. Exploratory data analysis
+5. Data visualization in R
+6. Business-oriented interpretation of results

+---

+## Key Findings

+### Daily Activity
+A significant portion of recorded days are classified as sedentary, although moderate and active levels combined exceed sedentary time.

+### Activity Intensity
+Most movement corresponds to light activity, with limited time spent in intense physical activity.

+### Temporal Patterns
 Users show structured activity patterns during weekdays and more flexible behavior on weekends.

-Activity and sleep
+### Activity and Sleep
 No strong correlation was found between daily steps and sleep duration, suggesting that sleep behavior depends on multiple factors.

+---

-Business Insights
+## Business Insights

-The results suggest opportunities to:

-personalize notifications based on activity level
+- Personalize notifications based on activity level

-adapt reminders according to the day of the week
+- Adapt reminders according to the day of the week

-promote sustainable habits rather than high-performance goals
+- Promote sustainable habits rather than high-performance goals

-integrate activity and sleep monitoring into a holistic wellness approach
+- Integrate activity and sleep monitoring into a holistic wellness approach

-Project Files

-bellabeat_report.pdf – Full analysis report
+---

+## Limitations

+- Small sample size (35 users)
+- Historical dataset (2016)
+- Limited behavioral and demographic variables

+Conclusions should be interpreted as directional insights rather than definitive evidence.

+---

+## How to Reproduce the Analysis

-queries.sql – SQL queries used in the analysis
+1. Run the SQL queries located in `sql_queries/`

-visualizations.R – Visualization scripts

-images/ – Charts and visual outputs
+2. Export the resulting datasets to `data/`
+3. Run the R scripts located in `r_scripts/`
+4. Figures will be automatically saved in `images/`

+---

+## Report

+Full analysis and business recommendations available in:

+`reports/CASO PRÁCTICO BELLABEAT.pdf`

+---

-Author
+## Author

-Andrés Mauricio Ruiz
+**Andrés Mauricio Ruiz**
-Finance Specialist and Data Analyst
+Finance Specialist transitioning into Data Analytics

+**Skills demonstrated:**

+- SQL data transformation
+- Exploratory Data Analysis
+- Data visualization in R
+- Business insight generation
+- Reproducible project structuring